 I was only using Melitta's "Flavor Pore" #4 filters back in 2000.

 See other opinions at: http://www.coffeecomplex.com.au/pedia/brewingfilter.html

 See also opinions at:

-* Stirring coffee: --As you stir and *tink* the side of the cup that's filled with well sugared coffee, there'll be heard a descending note.
+* Stirring coffee: --As you stir in sugar and *tink* the side of the cup, there'll be heard a descending note.
 That's the sugar going into solution, which makes the coffee more dense, which lowers the resonant frequency of your cuppa.
 When the "*tink*" stops getting lower, all the sugar has dissolved (or: the solution is now saturated).

 * There are many areas of life in which you can be cheap, lazy, or easy (and to advantage), but not with respect to coffee.
 If the coffee's mediocre, don't just leave that restaurant, club, home, job site, spouse, brand of coffee.
 Be a mensch/woman: step up to the plate and take charge of the brewing.